expo/expo/docs/pages/distribution/app-stores.md

 You'll use the **app.json** file to specify the version of your app, but there are a few different fields each with specific functionality.

 - [`version`](../versions/latest/config/app/#version) will apply both to iOS and Android.
 For iOS, this corresponds to `CFBundleShortVersionString`, and for Android this corresponds to `versionName`.
 This is your user-facing version string for both platforms.
 - [`android.versionCode`](../versions/latest/config/app/#versioncode) functions as your internal Android version number.
 This will be used to distinguish different binaries of your app.
+You can let EAS manage and increment this value for you by switching to the [remote version source](../build-reference/app-versions/#remote-version-source).
 - [`ios.buildNumber`](../versions/latest/config/app/#buildnumber) functions as your internal iOS version number, and corresponds to `CFBundleVersion`.
 This will be used to distinguish different binaries of your app.
+You can let EAS manage and increment this value for you by switching to the [remote version source](../build-reference/app-versions/#remote-version-source).

 To access these values at runtime, you can use the [Expo Application API](../versions/latest/sdk/application.md):